The Medical Board is an equal opportunity employer, providing equal opportunity

 full-time employees.
 The Medical Board also employs physicians as civil

 service employees to assist in its licensing program and as expert

 reviewers to assist the Board by providing expert reviews and opinions on Board

 cases and conducting professional competency exams.

-The Medical Board's job vacancies are listed through the State Personnel Board's
+The Medical Board's job vacancies are listed through the California Department of Human Resources' CalCareers website.

-Vacancies in WVPOS are available only to individuals who have eligibility based
+Vacancies in CalCareers are available only to individuals who have eligibility based

 - successful completion of a competitive state civil service examination; or

 - current employment with the State of California in a class which is comparable under

 transfer rules; or